designeng/naught-node10/README.md

         `cwd` can be used to change the cwd directory of the master process.
         This allows you to release in different directories.
 Unfortunately, this option doesn't update the script location.
-For example, if you start naught `naught start --cwd /release/1 server.js` and deploy `naught deploy --cwd /release/2` the script file will not change from '/release/1/server.js' to '/release/2/server.js'.
+For example, if you start naught `naught-node10 start --cwd /release/1 server.js` and deploy `naught-node10 deploy --cwd /release/2` the script file will not change from '/release/1/server.js' to '/release/2/server.js'.
 You have to create a symlink and pass the full symlink path to naught start '/current/server.js'.
 After creating the symlink naught starts the